adno/tubelex/README.md

 - [tubelex-ja.tsv.xz](results/tubelex-ja.tsv.xz): the word list (not normalized),
 - [tubelex-ja-lower.tsv.xz](results/tubelex-ja-lower.tsv.xz): normalized version of the word list (alphabet is normalized to lower case and half-width).

 The words are segmented with MeCab using Unidic 3.1.0.
-Words that contain decimal digits (except kanji characters for numbers), words that start or end with a non-word character (e.g. punctuation) are ignored.
+Words that contain decimal digits (except kanji characters for numbers) and words that start or end with a non-word character (e.g. punctuation) are ignored.

-In the raw version, alphabet may be upper- or lower-case, full-width or ordinary, i.e. half-width.
-In the normalized version alphabet is always lower-case and half-width.
-This concerns not only letters A-Z, but also accented characters and letters of any cased alphabet (e.g. Ω is normalize to ω).
+In the raw version, letters may be upper- or lower-case, full-width or ordinary, i.e. half-width.
+In the normalized version, letters are lower-case and half-width.
+This concerns not only the letters A-Z but also accented characters and letters of any cased alphabet (e.g. Ω is normalized to ω).

-For each word we count:
+For each word, we count:
 - number of occurrences,
-- number of videos, and
+- number of videos,
 - number of channels.

-For a small number of videos there is no channel information, so we count them as separate single-video channels.
+For a small number of videos, there is no channel information, so we count them as separate single-video channels.
 Words occurring in less than 3 videos are not included.
-The list is sorted by number of occurrences and contains totals on the last row labeled `TOTAL`.
+The list is sorted by the number of occurrences and contains totals on the last row labeled `TOTAL`.
 Note that totals are not sums of the previous rows' values.
 The data is tab-separated with a header, and the file is compressed with LZMA2 (`xz`).

-As a basis for the corpus we used manual subtitles listed in the file `data/ja/202103.csv` from the [JTubeSpeech](https://github.com/sarulab-speech/jtubespeech) repository that were still available as of as of 30 November 2022.
+As a basis for the corpus, we used manual subtitles listed in the file `data/ja/202103.csv` from the [JTubeSpeech](https://github.com/sarulab-speech/jtubespeech) repository that were still available as of 30 November 2022.
 (The script for downloading is also part of that repository.)
-The download subtitles were then processed using the [tubelex.py](tubelex.py) according to the following steps:
+The download subtitles were then processed using the [tubelex.py](tubelex.py) script according to the following steps:

-1. Extract lines of subtitles and convert HTML (e.g. &amp;) entities to characters.
+1. Extract lines of subtitles and convert HTML (e.g. `&amp;`) entities to characters.

 2. Remove the following text sequences:
   - formatting tags,
-  - addresses (http(s), e-mail, domain names starting with `www.`, social network handles starting with `@`).
+  - addresses (`http`(`s`), e-mail, domain names starting with `www.`, social network handles starting with `@`).

 3. Remove the following lines:
   - empty lines,